elibarrow/BAE305-SP24-LAB5/README.md

 After this, we then connected our potentiometer to power with the variable resistance pin connected to A0.
 This connection schematic is shown below.

-Image 2: Our LED circuit with Potentiometer
+Figure 1: Schematic of LED circuit with Potentiometer
  <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-LAB5/blob/main/circuit.png>
 </p>